-12.5 Self-Direction
+13.5 Self-Direction/Self-Determination

 Self-direction is an option for payment of medically necessary services you might request if you are an adult beneficiary receiving behavioral health services in Michigan.
 It is a process that would help you to design and exercise control over your own life by directing a fixed amount of dollars that will be spent on your authorized supports and services, often referred to as an "individual budget."
 You would also be supported in your management of providers, if you choose such control.
-If you would like more information about self-direction, speak with your service provider(s) or contact your local Customer Services Office with questions.

-13.0 RECOVERY AND RESILIENCY
+14.0 RECOVERY AND RESILIENCY

 Recovery is a journey of healing and transformation enabling a person with a mental health or substance use problem to live a meaningful life in a community of his or her choice while striving to achieve his or her potential.

 Recovery is an individual journey that follows different paths and leads to different locations.
 Recovery is a process that we enter into and is a lifelong attitude.
 Recovery is unique to each individual and can only truly be defined by the individual themselves.
 What might be recovery for one person may only be part of the process for another.
 Recovery may also be defined as wellness.
 Behavioral health supports and services help people with mental illness/substance use disorder in their recovery journeys.
 The person-centered planning process is used to identify the supports needed for individual recovery.

 In recovery there may be relapses.
-A relapse is not a failure, rather it should be seen as a challenge.
+A relapse is not a failure, rather a challenge.
 If a relapse is prepared for and the tools and skills that have been learned throughout the recovery journey are used, a person can overcome and come out a stronger individual.
 Recovery takes time and that is why it is a process that will lead to a future that holds days of pleasure and the energy to persevere through the trials of life.